What Is Commitment In A Relationship? Signs, Meaning, And Mental Health

 How do you give commitment in a relationship?

-What are the different levels or types of commitment?
+What are the different types of commitment?

 Can commitment grow over time in a relationship?